Shuv0123/cloud_computing_with_AWS/ASG_LB_cloudwatch.md

 - Network
   - we have 3 AZs in ireland, in each AZ we have subnet(ec2)
   - select all defaults 1a, 1b, 1c and press next
-- Create a Load balancer if you havent created one already
+- Create a Load balancer if you have not created one already
-  - load balancer scheme - slect Internet facing
+  - load balancer scheme - slect Internet facing (ALB)
 - Listeners and routing
   - default routing if you dont have one create one
 - Group size
    - Desired capacity 2 (24/7 there should be 2 instances running)
    - Minimum capacity 2
    - Maximum capacity 3 (if traffic increases a third one will be made available by AWS)
-- Scalling policy
+- Scalling policy (you can add monitoring in this section if you want otherwise you can specify later)
   - Select "Target tracking scalling policy"
   - Metric type
      - Average CPU utilization